 Compact Discs

-Audio CD's are available for order through:
+available for order through:

-| ALBUM (Link to Notes) | AUDIO SAMPLES (MP3s) |
+ALBUM (Link to Notes) | AUDIO SAMPLES (MP3s) |

-| Music for Modified Digital Piano | No. 1 from Set 1 for
+Music for Modified Digital Piano | from Set 1 for Modified Digital Piano

-| Words To Music | Five Studies on the
+Words To Music | Five Studies on the

-Brain (Gail Wight) for Digital Piano (No. 1) Five Studies on the Brain (Gail Wight) for Digital Piano (No. 5) The Observer is the Observed (Donald Burgy) for Digital Piano (No. 1) Reflections From Behind the Plate (Yogi Berra) for Digital Piano |
+(0:47) Five Studies on the Brain No. 5 for Digital Piano (1:29) The Observer is the Observed No. 1 for Digital Piano (from text by Donald Burgy) (1:26) Reflections From Behind the Plate No. 6 for Digital Piano (from text by Yogi Berra) (0:55) Reflections from Behind the Plate No. 12 for Digital Piano (1:37) |

 Vinyl Recordings